Country of origin: cambodia

 [r] How?

-[i] How could you come?
+[i] How were you able to come?

 [r] I came by plane.
 By plane.

-[i] in 1979?
+[i] In 1979?

-[r] Yes, in 1979.
+[a] Yes, in 1979.
 In September 1979.

-[i] How many of you were coming?
+[i] How many of you came?

-[r] When I arrived, I had to bring my children to the home.
-We said that in the home, we would be helped.
+[r] When I arrived, I had to take my children to the shelter.
+We were told that they would help us at the shelter.
 I was angry with my ex-husband, I didn’t have any papers yet.
-He wanted me to go with him, I said no. I said, “Stop.
-We have to fix this first.
-Before you decide.”
-A friend wanted to take me to the home, I said no, not right away.
+He wanted me to go with him, I said no. I said, ‘Stop.
+We have to sort this out first.
+Before we decide.’
+A friend wanted to take me to the shelter, but I said no, not right away.
 My children first went to live with their father.
-I went alone to live with my friend, who is called[friend’s name].
-His wife’s papers, I was the one who got them.
+I went to live alone with my friend, whose name is [friend’s name].
+I was the one who got his wife’s papers.
 I lived with them.

 [i] In Paris?